-While omnichannel is a frequently used term, it is also confusing and, in many cases, used without context and a lack of detail.
-If you were to search online to find one perfect definition for omnichannel retailing, you’d come back with a dozen or more definitions from market leaders.
+While omnichannel is a frequently used term, it is also confusing and often used without context and a lack of detail.
+If you were to search online for one perfect definition of omnichannel retailing, you’d come back with a dozen or more definitions from market leaders.

 In part, this confusion and lack of clarity are due to the evolving nature of omnichannel retail.
 Unlike a brick-and-mortar experience, which has remained largely unchanged over the years, omnichannel is still in the early stages of development.